 Treatment for other forms of purpura centers around tackling the underlying cause, not the skin manifestation.
 This can include options such as chemotherapy, antiviral drugs, steroid medications, antibiotics, and surgery.

 Corticosteroids can help increase platelet count by reducing the activity of the immune system.
-The drug will be used for 2-6 weeks to ensure the platelets return to a safe level.
+Typically a person will use corticosteroids for

-The side effects of using corticosteroids for an extended period of time include cataracts, bone loss, and weight gain.
+The side effects of using corticosteroids for an extended period include cataracts, bone loss, and weight gain.

 Side effects include nausea, fever, and headache.